 With statements like that we could all hug Karen in relief, and her yoga programs through Selah Yoga, are more of the same as her students testify; "We are very lucky to have Karen as our Yoga teacher, she is a wonderful teacher and her attitude towards teaching is so caring...
 There is no judgement only encouragement and I feel so comfortable with her guidance," says one student.
 Another adds, "Karen’s yoga classes are amazing.
 She has a wonderful manner, vast knowledge and welcomes and caters for all shapes and ages..."

 As Karen explains, "Yoga is everywhere, it goes beyond the yoga mat, it is accessible, it might just be sitting down and breathing and being aware of yourself on all levels; it's about finding harmony in your life that makes your soul sing".

 Karen has over 20 years experience in yoga.
-When she arrived in the rural NSW areas of Manilla, Barraba and Bingara fifteen years ago and began teaching, one student realised how lucky they were to have someone of her calibre, qualifications and experience in that country area:
+When she arrived in the rural NSW areas of Manilla, Barraba and Bingara in 2003 and began teaching, one student realised how lucky they were to have someone of her calibre, qualifications and experience in that country area: